 Era

 A period of expansion and experimentation.
-Themed swaps emerged alongside the traditional state blocks, with special exchanges for holidays, history, and heritage.
+Themed swaps emerged alongside the traditional state blocks, with special swaps for holidays, history, and heritage.

 2004

 A rich, four-color combination of maroon, hunter green, navy, and white.
-NF11's March 2004 exchange produced elegant 9" blocks in these deep, sophisticated hues.
+NF11's March 2004 swap produced elegant 9" blocks in these deep, sophisticated hues.

 2004

-Free-spirited and creative, NF14 was the scrappy exchange — no strict color palette, just great fabrics from each quilter's stash.
+Free-spirited and creative, NF14 was the scrappy swap — no strict color palette, just great fabrics from each quilter's stash.
 Every 12" block told a unique story.

 2003

 Classic black and white on white backgrounds created bold, graphic 12" blocks.
-NF15's January 2003 exchange proved that two colors are more than enough for drama.
+NF15's January 2003 swap proved that two colors are more than enough for drama.

 2004